By: Thomas Young

 Online content is growing in its use and reach.
 Telling the story of your company is critical to developing your online brand.
 If you don’t tell your story, people will make one up.
 This is true whether it is a ten-word tagline or a 1,000-word article.
 The future of branding online will be very much made up of content.

-Include a clear strategic branding section in your web marketing plan that explains the impression you want to leave in the minds of people that visit your website or social media pages.
+Include a clear strategic branding section in your strategic digital marketing plan that explains the impression you want to leave in the minds of people that visit your website or social media pages.
 Review your web stats to confirm your assumptions and measure online branding efforts.

 - How are visitors responding to your website?